wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 11 Likewise , the people of Savannah , a chief town in the state of Georgia , being a thousand miles to the south of New-York , honored him greatly.

-12 For he had brought both vessels into their port ; and 1 ere were much rejoicings ; and a rich feast was prepared for him by the people.
+12 For he had brought both vessels into their port ; and there were much rejoicings ; and a rich feast was prepared for him by the people.

-13 Moreover , it came to pass , on the twenty-eighth day of the sixth month , that one of the fighting s hips of Columbia , called the Wasp , met a Vessel of the king , upon the ocean , called the Reindeer ; after one of the swift running animals of Columbia ,
+13 Moreover , it came to pass , on the twenty-eighth day of the sixth month , that one of the fighting ships of Columbia , called the Wasp , met a Vessel of the king , upon the ocean , called the Reindeer ; after one of the swift running animals of Columbia ,

 14 Now the wasp was commanded by a man of courage , whose name was Blakely.